Safe & Inclusive Events Policy

 - Registration should include a statement that this is a child friendly event.

 - Registration should include an option for parents and guardians to register child/ren.
-Option for selecting preferred pronouns, as well as whether a child-friendly lunch pack and name tag is needed for the child/ren.
+Include option for selecting preferred pronouns, as well as whether a child-friendly lunch pack and name tag is needed for the child/ren.

 - Lactation/nursing room (must have microwave & fridge facilities).

-- Gender neutral bathroom facilities (and signposted as such).
+- Ensure gender neutral bathroom facilities (and signposted as such).

 - Roving microphones to be used at keynotes and plenaries.